Search & Apply

 The Queen’s Award for Enterprise

-Rentokil Pest Control is awarded The Queen’s Award for Enterprise for International Trade, recognising the business’s outstanding achievement in global trade.
+Rentokil Initial is awarded the first of two Queen’s Awards for Enterprise, in the category of International Trade, recognising the business’s outstanding achievement in global trade.

 Acquisition of Wise Property Care

-Another exciting acquisition with Scottish based Wise Property Care joining our expanding property services businesses.
+Another exciting acquisition with Scotland based Wise Property Care joining our expanding property services businesses.

 Acquisition of Peter Cox

-Peter Cox joined the RI Family strengthening our presence within the commercial property services sector.
+Peter Cox joins the Rentokil Initial family, strengthening our presence within the commercial property services sector.